 The Department of Anthropology offers an MA in anthropology, with a specialty in medical anthropology.
 The program is intended to provide a basic education in medical anthropology for physicians or other health professions with clinical work experience and prior graduate work, and in exceptional cases, we may consider undergraduates who have superior backgrounds and are committed to careers in medicine or other health professions.
 The program can be completed in an intensive 12 months.

-The graduate program social anthropology highly recommends that PhD applicants submit a writing sample (e.g., term paper or thesis).
+The graduate programs in Anthropology highly recommend that PhD applicants submit a writing sample (e.g., term paper or thesis).